House of Illusion by Nicola Devon

 Riding high on the unexpected success of Suffer a Witch to Die, I decided to dive right back into mid-century-ish pulp-horror with House of Illusion.
 At first, it seemed like a good decision.

-Jackie, an intrepid young librarian desperate to get away from her mother’s meddling, decides to spend the week with her eccentric and reclusive aunt.
+Jackie, an intrepid young librarian desperate to get away from her mother’s meddling, receives a kind birthday letter from her eccentric aunt and decides to go spend a week with her.
 This, naturally, only horrifies her mother more.
 Uncle Merlin was a stage magician, and frittered away his life on strange passions and pursuits.
 And Aunt Elma hasn’t been right since Merlin was killed by Cameron—his own assistant!—right in their home.
 Worse, Cameron and his wife vanished as if into thin air.
 Even if that was 21 years ago, Aunt Elma has turned the estate into a guest house for indigent actors.
 No reputable person would ever go to The Retreat!

 Though The Retreat is definitely the sort of name given to an insane asylum in a horror movie, Jackie is undisturbed.
 When she arrives in the small town closest to The Retreat, she finds no proper taxi-service and must call on the good-natured and good-looking auto-mechanic—David Stanmore—for a ride.